-Kentucky laws constantly change so before you use a hidden camera, voice recorder, GPS device, or any surveillance or counter-surveillance product please make sure you first speak with a law firm to avoid any legal issue.
+Kentucky laws constantly change so before you use a hidden camera, voice recorder, GPS device, or any surveillance or counter-surveillance product please make sure you first speak with a law firm to avoid any legal issues.
 A Kentucky attorney involved with criminal law or even family law should be able to provide the most accurate information regarding the legality of tracking another persons’ automobile.
 Therefore, the information contained in this article should not be considered legal advice!

 Kentucky GPS Tracking Laws – Frequently Asked Questions